Jerantut (town): Car

 Jerantut is well connected to other towns in Pahang.
 Federal Route 98 links Jerantut to Temerloh, the second-largest city of Pahang.
 Federal Route 64 joins Jerantut through Jengka and then Maran, where Route 64 interchanges with East Coast Expressway en route to Kuantan or Kuala Lumpur.

 A smaller Federal Route 234 connects Jerantut to Kuala Lipis, the former capital of Pahang.

 Rail

 The Jerantut railway station operated by Keretapi Tanah Melayu (KTM) is one of the major stations of KTM's East Coast Line.
 KTM Intercity and Express trains stop at this station.
 Visitors to Taman Negara can disembark from here.

 Bus

-Jerantut Bus Terminal, located at the heart of the town is one of the method of transportation.
+The Jerantut Bus Terminal, located at the heart of the town is one of the methods of transportation.
 Visitors can take bus to Jerantut from Kuala Lumpur's Titiwangsa Station, Temerloh Bus Terminal and some other major cities.
-From the bus terminal, there are bus to Taman Negara.
+From the bus terminal, there are bus services to Taman Negara.